Home » Blog » Entrepreneurship » Social Entrepreneurship: 5 Tips to Improve Your Web Presence

 While the latter is important, it fails to create a personal connection.
 Allowing people to understand your vision will by itself bring attention to your organization.
 By then, promoting that vision is what will make your enterprise successful.

 A great example of a smartly-done social media presence is the American non-profit developmental aid organization, called Water.org.
 The organization is working on achieving safe and clean water for all, while solving the problem not just with charity, but, as they put it, with sustainable financial solutions that empower people with access to the water and sanitation solutions they need.
-Water.org keeps their audience engaged by turning them into ambassadors of their cause.
+Water.org keeps its audience engaged by turning them into ambassadors of its cause.
 On their Facebook page, people can become “Fundraisers” by raising money to support their movement.
 This creates a global partnership network where ordinary people become social entrepreneurs promoting the same values that the company does.

 Water.org Facebook